ARM-software/astc-encoder/README.md

 help message for more details.

 # Documentation

+The [ASTC Format Overview](./Docs/FormatOverview.md) page provides a high level overview of the ASTC data format, how it encodes data, and why it is both flexible and efficient.

 The [Effective ASTC Encoding](./Docs/Encoding.md) page looks at some of the guidelines that should be followed when compressing data using `astcenc`.